Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Other cities and devices types

 \subsection{Correlating internet quality with demographic variables}

 We applied the regression models~\eqref{eq-model-indi} and~\eqref{eq-model-agg} in Section~\ref{sec:lm} for both iOS and Android devices in City C and D with backward variable selection based on AIC.
 The estimated coefficients from the selected variables and $95\%$ confidence intervals of the estimation are shown in Fig.~\ref{appendix-fig-coef-compare}.
 First, income is positively correlated with internet speed for both cities and devices types, whereas the coefficients of income from the re-sampled data have a smaller impact on the internet speed.
-Second, the coefficients of age are negative from both original and re-sampled data in both City C and City D, suggesting that the regions with younger age tend to have faster internet.
+Second, the coefficients of age are negative from both the original and re-sampled data in City C and D, suggesting that the regions with younger age tend to have faster internet.
 Third, we observe in part (a) of Fig.~\ref{appendix-fig-corrplot} that the proportion of Hispanic residents is negatively correlated with the percentage of bachelor's degree or higher, which can partially explain the increased coefficient of Hispanic after re-sampling along with the coefficient of bachelor's degree, particularly for iOS devices.
-Furthermore, the internet penetration rate has positive correlation with income and proportion of the bachelor's degrees or higher shown in Fig.~\ref{appendix-fig-corrplot} and Fig. \ref{appendix-fig-corrplot_android_CD}.
+Furthermore, the internet penetration rate has a positive correlation with income and proportion of individuals with bachelor's degrees or higher, as shown in Fig.~\ref{appendix-fig-corrplot} and Fig. \ref{appendix-fig-corrplot_android_CD}.
 Such correlation can potentially explain the coefficients of the internet penetration rates for iOS devices for City C and City D in the re-sampled data, as positive coefficients of bachelor and income offsets the impact of internet penetration rates.

-The results from impact of demographic profiles in City C and City D is generally consistent with City A and City B. Census block groups with higher income and younger population tend to have higher internet speed.
-Such effect can be offset by other positively correlated variables, such as internet penetration rates.
+The results from the impact of demographic profiles in Cities C and D are generally consistent with Cities A and B. Census block groups with higher income and younger population tend to have higher internet speed.
+Such effects can be offset by other positively correlated variables, such as internet penetration rates.